ritwikraha/Notes-on-Papers/r-mae/README.md

 4. **Bridging the gap:**
    - By improving how well machines can recognize regions in images (region awareness), the hope is to find new ways to bridge the gap between the way we learn language and the way machines learn to recognize images.

+Wait why does MAE come into the picture?

+## Why MAE?

  But wait, what is MAE?